T-Mobilitat is a contactless payment system which can be used on public transport within Barcelona and the surrounding area.

 How to use T-Mobilitat

 Using T-Mobilitat is similar to using old-style cardboard tickets with magnetic strips.
-The only difference is that, instead of validating the ticket by inserting it into a slot at the front of the barrier, you hold your phone or smart card above the square sensor on top of the barrier (see photo below).
+The only difference is that, instead of validating the ticket by inserting it into a slot at the front of the barrier, you hold your phone or smart card above the square white sensor on top of the barrier (see photo below).

-As with the old-style cardboard tickets, when the ticket is validated, the number of journeys remaining is reduced by one.
+Each time the ticket is validated, the number of journeys remaining is reduced by one.

 On the metro, you only have to validate the ticket or tap in when you initially enter the metro system and not when changing between lines.